-The name comes from Sebastian Junger's book

-Tribe: On Homecoming and Belonging.
-Junger spent the better part of 2009 embedded with platoons of the 2503^{nl} in Afghanistan.
-Upon returning home, Junger learned that many of those Soldiers wished they could return to their days in combat outposts like Restrepo.
+The name comes from Sebastian Junger's book Tribs: On Homecoming and Belonging, Junger spent the better part of 2009 embedded with platoons of the 2-503nl in Afghanistan.
+Upon returning home, Junger learned that many of those Soldiers wished they could return to their days in combat outposts like Restreps.
 As Junger relates, this is not an uncommon reaction: Any discussion of veterans and their common experience of alienation must address the fact that somany soldiers find themselves missing the war after it's over.
 That troubling fact can be found in written accounts from war after war, country after country, to measure, mental illness is not.
 Numerous crosscultural studies have shown that modern society- despite its nearly miraculous advances in medicine, science, and technology- is afflicted with some of the highest rates of depression, schizophrenia, poor health, anxiety, and chronic loneliness in human history.
-As affluence and urbanization rise in a society, rates of depression and suicide tend to go uprather than down.3 to do what they do.
+As affluence and urbanization rise in a society, rates of depression and suicide tend to go uprather than down.3 Junger points to self-determination theory (SDT) tohelp explain what is wrong with our contemporary culture.
+SDT is about motivation, or what drives people to do what they do.
 Psychologists Edward Deci and Richard Ryan developed the theory and suggest that all people tend to be driven by a need to grow and gain fulfillment.
 According to SDT, people need to feel the following in order to live a fulfilled life: